Chart Color Schemes

 The labour market in Jingili demonstrates typical performance when compared to similar areas across Australia

-The accommodation & food sector has limited presence with 6.2% employment compared to the regional average of 8.0%.
-Analysis of SALM and ABS data for the wider area shows employment increased by 1.8% over a 12-month period alongside labour force growth of 1.9%, keeping unemployment relatively stable.
-In contrast, Greater Darwin saw employment rise by 1.9%, with labour force growth of 1.9% and marginal unemployment increase.
-State-level data as of 25-Nov shows NT employment contracted by 1.13%, with an unemployment rate of 4.4%.
-National employment forecasts from May-25 project a national employment expansion of 6.6% over five years and 13.7% over ten years, but industry-specific growth rates vary significantly.
-Applying these projections to Jingili's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years.
+The accommodation & food sector had limited presence with 6.2% employment compared to the regional average of 8.0%.
+Over a 12-month period, employment increased by 1.8% alongside labour force growth of 1.9%, keeping unemployment relatively stable at 3.6%.
+In contrast, Greater Darwin saw employment rise by 1.9%, labour force grow by 1.9%, and unemployment increase marginally to 3.2%.
+Jobs and Skills Australia's national employment forecasts from May-25 project a 6.6% expansion over five years and 13.7% over ten years.
+Applying these projections to Jingili's employment mix suggests local employment should increase by 6.5% over five years and 13.4% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not consider localized population projections.

 Frequently Asked Questions - Employment